Listen to this article

-Continuing our celebration of the Summers of Love, Wag Club founder Chris Sullivan moves into 1988 and onward, charting the explosion of acid house into the mainstream, and the dawn of the legendary illegal warehouse raves and parties…
+Continuing our celebration with the second Summer of Love, Wag Club founder Chris Sullivan moves into 1988 and onward, charting the explosion of acid house into the mainstream, and the dawn of the legendary illegal warehouse raves and parties…

 One might reasonably accept that punk changed attitudes and was the most important youth cult since the sixties.
 But rave has been equally subversive, causing seismic shifts in cultural and political attitudes and behaviours.

 But there’s a big difference between punk and rave.
 With punk, even though its adherents’ attitudes were cut from the same anarchic cloth, you didn’t have gatherings of tens of thousands of people on any Saturday all over the UK, dancing to the same music, all on the same buzz, and all with good intention.
 Where punk was about anarchy, shock and anger; rave was about love, appeasement and acceptance.